nub340/DreamsOfAJaguar/README.md

 - There may also be a hidden easter egg or two... ;)

 ## Regular Mode ##
 Uses only out of the box / baked-in enemy units.
-These units were created via Stable Diffusion in Dream mode and then saved.
-Enemy units in regular mode are static and cannot be changed.
+These units were created via Stable Diffusion in **Dream Mode** and then saved.
+Enemy units in **Regular Mode** are static and cannot be changed.
 ```
 pip install pygame
 pip install pillow